Senior Safety Consultant, SafeStart

 With a lifelong passion for the environment and safety it is no surprise that Pete has built a career as an industry-leading global environmental health, safety, and physical security executive.
 Pete is driven and has the ability to relate to people on all levels.
 A major hallmark of Pete’s career is his ability to transform cultures and build networks of communication and teamwork.
 He is able to connect with employees, understand their needs, and initiate strategic improvements based on those needs.

 A positive organizational culture and a positive safety climate are very closely linked.
 Both are essential to improve productivity, quality, retention, employee engagement, morale—and reduce injuries.
 This session will define key leadership skills that can improve your workplace safety climate.
-Participants will be part of the discussion with two key people from SafeStart about specific ways individual leaders can influence safety and engagement, and how your organization can support the vital actions for safety climate enterprise-wide to improve safety and culture.
-Pandora and Pete will share examples that will help participants see how leadership skills influence safety climate.
+Participants will be part of the discussion with a key person from SafeStart about specific ways individual leaders can influence safety and engagement, and how your organization can support the vital actions for safety climate enterprise-wide to improve safety and culture.
+Pete will share examples that will help participants see how leadership skills influence safety climate.
 Discover how to distinguish climate from culture and why it matters, and take part in activities that demonstrate how building leadership skills can have positive effects in the workplace.
 By the end of the session, participants will become the safety climate and culture catalysts, knowing how to drive positive change, improving the workplace safety climate and fostering a stronger safety culture.

 Presented by